nickmomrik/pi-ad2/README.md

    git clone https://github.com/nickmomrik/pi-ad2.git
    ```
 1. Here are some different ways to start the app:
-    1. Mac or Linux (from inside the install directory)

-        ```bash
-        npm run prod
-        ```
-        Copy the URL it gives you back and open the page in your browser.
-Linux will attempt to launch Chromium for you.
     1. Linux only: If you would like a desktop shortcut for launching the app:

         ```bash